ballerina-platform/nballerina/README.md

 The starting point for the `types` and `front` modules was the [semtype](https://github.com/jclark/semtype) project.

 As well as a compiler, nBallerina needs a runtime, which is in the [runtime](runtime) directory.
-This is currently in C and trivial.
+This is currently in C and fairly minimal.
 The major components will include

 *   runtime type checker (we hope to write this mostly in Ballerina);
 *   implementation of the langlib;